nodejs/node-core-utils/docs/ncu-ci.md

 ### `ncu-ci benchmark <jobid>`

 `ncu-ci benchmark <jobid>` displays the results of a specified `benchmark-node-micro-benchmarks` CI job.
+See `ncu-ci benchmark --help` for more.

 Example:
 ```sh